djscheuf/journeymans-blog/source/_posts/first-things-first.md

 More productive engineers create more time for work, each time we do work.
 But it all depends on adopting a disciplined, intentional habit around our priorities.
 First things first.

 So for your next sprint, before you jump into the code, make a decision.
 Is Code the first thing?
 Test Cases?
 Or should it something else?
 Pick your 'first thing' based on the results you want to see.
 Put your 'first thing' first.
 And then _actually_ do it.

+P.S.
+I first encountered timeless lessons, like this one, in Peter Drucker's the Effective Executive.
+And I [just released a commentary](https://leanpub.com/sweng-commentary-efvexec) on this seminal book on management.
+Check it out for insights on Effectiveness!